Take a look at what new cars are coming to South Africa in the remainder of 2020!

-Renault Captur - June/July 2019
+Renault Captur - Delayed until further notice

 With over 1.2 million units sold globally since its launch back in 2013, the Renault Captur has proven immensely popular.
 The all-new Renault Captur is underpinned by the new CMF-B platform, shared with the all-new Renault Clio, itself due for market introduction in SA in 2020.